CloudGeometry/cg-devx-core/CONTRIBUTING.md

 types:
 `feat`, `fix`, `chore`, `reafactor`, `docs`, `test`

-* Use the present tense ("Add feature" not "Added feature")
+* Write commit messages in the present tense, e.g., 'Add feature' rather than 'Added feature.'
 * Use the imperative mood ("Move logic to..." not "Moves logic to...")
 * Limit the first line to 72 characters or fewer
 * To indicate Breaking Change appends a ! after the type/scope